AMANKUMAR64-bit/HR-Analytics-Dashboard---Power-BI/README.md

-# HR Analytics Dashbord - Power BI
+# HR Analytics Dashboard - Power BI

 This single-page Power BI dashboard offers a dynamic and comprehensive overview of our employee data.
 Designed with HR professionals in mind, it provides clear, actionable insights of  ourworkforce composition, including age, gender,educational qualification,job roles,salary slab, job satisfaction and departmental distribution.